Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Example: If your hygrometer shows 70%, Offset = 75% − 70% = +5%

-You can use a table to record your results:
+You can use a simple log format to record your results:

-Many people make mistakes when reading results after the salt test.
-You should avoid these common errors:
+Many people get confusing results after the salt test.
+Avoid these common errors:

-- Using too little salt.
-Always use enough to make a slushy mixture.
+• Using too little salt.
+Use enough to make a thick paste, not a thin rinse.

-- Not waiting long enough.
+• Not waiting long enough.
 Let your hygrometer sit for at least 8–12 hours.
-Waiting 24 hours can give even more accurate readings.
+A longer wait can help if your sensor is slow to settle.

-Tip: Always perform the salt test at the temperature where you use your hygrometer most often.
-If you test at a different temperature, the humidity readings may change slightly.
+Tip: Run the salt test at the temperature where you use your hygrometer most often.
+If you test in a much warmer or cooler spot, your result may shift a little.

-If you use several hygrometers, you can place them all in the same jar and record each offset.
-This helps you calibrate multiple devices at once.
+If you use several hygrometers, you can place them in the same jar and record each offset.
+Just keep them from touching the salt dish or each other.

 Adjusting Your Hygrometer After Salt Test

-Once you know the offset, you need to adjust your hygrometer for accurate readings.
+Once you know the offset, you can adjust your hygrometer for more reliable readings.
 Some devices let you enter the offset directly.
-If your device does not support this, you can add or subtract the offset from each reading you take.
+If your device does not support this, add or subtract the offset from each reading you take.

 Follow these steps to keep your hygrometer calibration up to date:

 Note: Regular calibration helps you maintain reliable humidity readings.
-Sensor drift and environmental changes can affect your device over time.
+Sensor drift and normal wear can change accuracy over time.

 Keep a record of each calibration.
-Write down the date, device name, offset, and any notes about the test conditions.
-This makes it easy to track changes and maintain accurate readings.
+Write down the date, device name, offset, and notes about the test conditions.
+This makes it easier to compare results from season to season.

-Callout: If your hygrometer does not allow manual adjustment, always remember to add the offset to your future readings.
-For example, if your offset is +5%, and your device shows 60%, the true humidity is 65%.
+Callout: If your hygrometer does not allow manual adjustment, always remember to apply the offset to future readings.
+For example, if your offset is +5% and your device shows 60%, the corrected humidity is 65%.

 Hygrometer Calibration Using the 32°F Ice Bath Method